iinava/signsubmisson-Test/README.md

 ### Note
 - Ensure that both frontend and backend servers are running simultaneously for the full functionality of the application.
+- Ensure data connection (files are stored in cloud)
+- admin123@gmail.com , admin123@A  for testing or register new user
 - This README assumes default configurations for running React and Django applications.
 Modify commands as necessary based on your specific setup.